A reproducing kernel thesis for operators on Bergman-type function spaces: Reproducing kernel thesis for boundedness

 \begin{proof} The proof is basically the same as for Theorem~\ref{RKT}.
 Since the linear space of all the normalized reproducing kernels is dense in $\Bo$ it will be enough to show that there exists a constant $C<\infty$ such that $\norm{H_{f}g}\leq C\norm{g}$ for all $g$ that are in the linear span of the reproducing kernels of $\Bo$.
-Notice first that: Therefore, it is enough to show that the integral operator is bounded on $L^2(\Om;d\sigma)$.
+Notice first that for any such $g$ we have: Therefore, it is enough to show that the integral operator is bounded on $L^2(\Om;d\sigma)$.
 For this we again use the Schur's Test (Lemma~\ref{Schur}) with

 If $\kappa=0$ set $\al=\frac{4-2\kappa}{4-\kappa}=1$.
 If $\kappa>0$ choose $\alpha\in (\frac{2}{p}, \frac{4-2\kappa}{4-\kappa})$ such that $q(\alpha-\frac{2}{p})<\kappa$.
 The condition $p>\frac{4-\kappa}{2-\kappa}$ ensures that such $\alpha$ exists.
 Let $z\in\Om$ be arbitrary and fixed.
 We have